yetisyny/Fat-Fritz-2/README.md

 Note that the NNUE evaluation depends on the Stockfish binary and the network parameter file (see EvalFile).
 Not every parameter file is compatible with a given Stockfish binary.
 The default value of the EvalFile UCI option is the name of a network that is guaranteed to be compatible with that binary.
+In the Fat Fritz 2 Stockfish derivative, some changes have been made to the NNUE so it will only work with the Fat Fritz 2 NNUE and not a standard Stockfish NNUE.

 ## What to expect from Syzygybases?